Miru-nalini/Music-player-Django/README.md

 Backend - python  / Django

-The information displayed in this project are only for examples and they do not represent the actual artists.
+The information displayed in this project are only for examples.

 ![Screenshot 2024-04-08 203554](https://github.com/Miru-nalini/Music-player-Django/assets/113660178/cebe039e-2ab1-4a26-b923-c7e0f1d4611d)
 ![Screenshot 2024-04-08 203606](https://github.com/Miru-nalini/Music-player-Django/assets/113660178/60262780-aa45-4099-9a80-9fcbe340d2be)